Jo Vannicola

 Author.
 Actor.
 Advocate.

 In these pages you will learn a lot about Jo’s history, work, writing, press, advocacy, and more.
-Underneath all the posts, images, blurbs, and information— lies their passion for expression, humanity, authentic representation, and advocacy from an intersectional space, and a desire in equity for all.
+Underneath all the posts, images, blurbs, and information— lies their passion for expression, humanity, authentic representation, and advocacy from an intersectional space.

-In solidarity with Black Lives Matter, Me Too, Times Up, and with the LGBTQ2S+ organizations and communities across the globe.
+In solidarity with Black Lives Matter, Indigenous people, Me Too, Times Up, and with the 2SLGBTQ+ organizations and communities across the globe.

 About